Khaled-Mahmmoud/MyCompetitiveProgramming/Tree/Segment Tree.md

 1) **Update** : To update the element of the array A and reflect the corresponding change in the Segment tree.
 2) **Query** : In this operation we can query on an interval or segment and return the answer to the problem (say minimum/maximum/summation in the particular segment).

-Take an example.
+### Example

 Given an array A of size N and some queries.
 There are two types of queries:

 Update : Given Idx and Val, update array element A[Idx] as A[Idx] = A[Idx] + Val.